L’Oreal Hair Relaxer Lawsuit | July 2024 Update

 June 4, 2023 - Both Parties Must File Briefs Outlining Their Causation Theories

 Judge Rowland previously set a deadline of June 5, 2023, to explain and illustrate whether exposure to hair-relaxing products can ultimately cause uterine cancer, cervical cancer, and ovarian cancer.
-We believe that the publication of the "Sister Study" (discussed below) will serve as ammunition for the plaintiffs to prove use of chemical hair straighteners such as Dark & Lovely causes uterine cancer.
+We believe that the publication of the "Sister Study" (discussed below) will serve as ammunition for the plaintiffs to prove that the use of chemical hair straighteners such as Dark & Lovely causes uterine cancer.

 June 1, 2023 - Master Complaint Approved